AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-03-0.md

 Adobe has identified the following known issues for the 2026.03.0 release:

-- A blank screen is loaded when creating a duplicate Knowledge Base preset for ServiceNow.
+- A blank screen is loaded when creating a duplicate ServiceNow Knowledge Base preset.
 (GUIDES-42732)
 - The API for retrieving document state returns a null response for some files, causing incorrect document states to appear in the UI.
 (GUIDES-42561)
 - Renaming an existing template does not update the name in the **Output templates** panel until the page is manually refreshed.
 (GUIDES-42528)
 - UI customizations based on tab names in the Map Dashboard are not applied.
 (GUIDES-42285)